OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-04.md

 ## 2 Corinthians 4:16

-Therefore we do not lose heart, but though our outer self is wasting away, yet our inner self is being renewed day by day.
+Therefore we do not lose heart, for though our outer self is wasting away, so our inner self is renewed day by day.

 ## 2 Corinthians 4:17

-For our momentary, light affliction is preparing for us an eternal weight of glory beyond all comparison,
+For our momentary light affliction, is producing for us an eternal weight of glory beyond comparison,

 ## 2 Corinthians 4:18

-While we focus not on the things which are seen, but on the things which are unseen; for the things which are seen are temporary, but the things which are unseen are eternal.
+While we look not on the things which are seen, but on the things which are unseen; for the things which are seen are temporary, but the things which are unseen are eternal.